It’s important to remember that all costs when travelling to another province are usually reimbursed at your home province’s fee guide rates.

 • Certain surgical-dental procedures which are medically necessary, to be performed in hospital by a dentist or oral surgeon

-• Hospital accommodation and meals at the standard ward rate, nursing services, diagnostic procedures, medications and therapy while in hospital
+• Hospital accommodation and meals at the standard ward rate, nursing services, diagnostic procedures, medications, and therapy while in hospital

 • Out-of-province / out-of-country coverage: does not cover all hospital-related charges, treatment received in a clinic, or ambulance / air ambulance services.
 MCP strongly recommends that additional travel/health insurance be purchased from a private insurer before you leave the province – even if only for one day